 But had you asked me before she was born if I was going to do this I would have said “por supuesto!”
 After all, I had mine pierced at 3 months and traditionally in Latin America babies leave the hospital with tiny studs in place.

-But now suddenly, I’ve had a change of heart.
-I don’t feel like putting mi niña linda, my beautiful girl through that pain and frankly I don’t know if I can handle it.
-It’s enough suffering for both of us when she gets her shots and she looks at me, screaming, with huge tear drops streaming down her face as if saying “COMO ME HACES ESTO MAMI” / “HOW CAN YOU DO THIS TO ME” and it kills me.
-My husband too asks “Is it really necessary?
-Poor girl”
+But now, I’ve had a change of heart.
+I don’t feel like putting mi niña linda, my beautiful girl, through that pain — and frankly, I don’t know if I can handle it.
+It’s enough suffering for both of us when she gets her shots and she looks at me, screaming, with huge teardrops streaming down her face as if saying, “COMO ME HACES ESTO MAMI” / “HOW CAN YOU DO THIS TO ME?”

+And it kills me.
+My husband even asked, “Is it really necessary?
+Poor girl.”

-And it’s not just my mother asking, but even my family in Chile is asking when the big day will be.
-I’ve done plenty of thinking on this and I’ve come to the conclusion that for now I am going to pass on this.
+Meanwhile, not just my mother, but even my family in Chile is asking when the big day will be.
+But I’ve done plenty of thinking and have come to the conclusion that for now, I am going to pass on it.